cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 #### Blind

-In this mode, blinding is done multiplicatively.
-Under certain application circumstances, the more optimal additive blinding mechanism described in
-{{verifiable-blind}} can be used.
-See {{blind-considerations}} for more details.
+Blinding is done multiplicatively.

-`Blind` is implemented as follows.
+`Blind` is implemented as follows:

 ~~~
 Input:

-  ClientInput input
+  PrivateInput input

 Output: